Federated Learning of Generative Image Priors for MRI Reconstruction: Results

 \subsubsection{Domain shifts in the MR image distribution}

-We evaluated reconstruction performance when the imaging operator was matched across sites and training-test sets to assess the influence of cross-site domain shifts due to the MR image distribution.
-Table \ref{tab:within_mc} lists PSNR and SSIM for competing methods.
-As in single-coil experiments, FedGIMP again yields practically on par performance to the privacy-violating benchmark GIMP while outperforming all other competing methods (p$<$0.05).
-On average, FedGIMP achieves 7.8 dB PSNR, 1.8\% SSIM improvement over the second-best FL method, corroborating the efficacy of the proposed method in multi-coil settings.
+We first evaluated reconstruction performance when the imaging operator was matched across sites and training-test sets to assess intrinsic domain shifts due to the image distribution.
+Differing from single-coil experiments, multi-coil FL experiments were conducted on datasets containing two separate anatomies, i.e. the knee and the brain (Table \ref{tab:within_mc}).
+FedGIMP outperforms all competing methods (p$<$0.05), except GIMP that performs similarly.
+On average, FedGIMP achieves 6.26 dB PSNR, 4.21\% SSIM improvement over the second-best FL method.
+These results corroborate the efficacy of FedGIMP in multi-coil settings, and its efficiency in coping with heterogeneity in the image distribution due to diverse anatomy.